Every Susan Sarandon Movie Ranked Worst To Best

 A charming rom-com on its own merits, "Alfie" received mixed reviews at best, but suffered mostly from living in the shadow of the iconic original.

-43. The Lovely Bones
+45. The Lovely Bones

 No ordinary murder mystery, the 2009 film "The Lovely Bones" incorporates some supernatural elements into its complex story.
-But this should come as no surprise once you learn that it was written and directed by Peter Jackson, whose "Lord of the Rings" saga won him an Academy Award for best director in 2004 (via IMDb).
+But this should come as no surprise once you learn that it was written and directed by Peter Jackson, whose "The Lord of the Rings" saga won him an Academy Award for best director in 2004.
+Based on a novel by Alice Sebold, "The Lovely Bones" is centered around the murder of a young girl, who moves on to the afterlife where she must decide whether or not to interfere with the lives of her loved ones, as they struggle to mourn her loss.

-Susie Salmon (Saoirse Ronan) is a 14-year old girl, who is abducted and murdered by her neighbor George (Stanley Tucci).
+Susie Salmon (Saoirse Ronan) is a 14-year-old girl who is abducted and murdered by her neighbor George (Stanley Tucci).
 Though her death causes shockwaves in the community, and her parents are saddled with guilt and grief, the killer remains unknown and at large.
 But from the beyond, Susie watches as her father Jack (Mark Wahlberg) and sister Lindsay (Rose McIver) proceed with their own investigation and get closer to discovering the killer's identity.

 The cast is the highlight of this stunning otherworldly mystery, which includes Susan Sarandon as Susie's chain-smoking, hard-drinking grandmother.
 CNN noted how Sarandon brings humor to this dark story, where she "camps it up, demonstrating terrible housekeeping skills and wreaking grande-dame havoc."

-42. Wall Street: Money Never Sleeps
+44. Wall Street: Money Never Sleeps

 Another key supporting role for Susan Sarandon was in the 2010 legacy sequel "Wall Street: Money Never Sleeps," the long-awaited follow-up to the 1987 Oliver Stone classic "Wall Street."
 With Stone back in the director's chair and original star Michael Douglas reprising his role as '80s icon Gordon Gekko — who'd become an idol to misguided stock traders — all that remained was filling out a new ensemble cast.
-Along with Sarandon, Shia LaBeouf, Josh Brolin, and Carey Mulligan were added to the film, while Charlie Sheen pops up for a cameo as Buddy Fox from the original film.
+Along with Sarandon, Shia LaBeouf, Josh Brolin, and Carey Mulligan were added to the film, while Charlie Sheen pops up for a cameo as Buddy Fox from the original movie.

-In this new entry, Gekko has completed his prison term and works as a wall street guru, warning traders of a coming economic crash.
+In this new entry, Gekko has completed his prison term and works as a Wall Street guru, warning traders of a coming economic crash.
 But what really matters to him now — so he claims — is his relationship with his estranged daughter Winnie (Mulligan).
 To help their relationship, he enlists Winnie's boyfriend Jake (LaBeouf) by offering to help him in his business venture if he can help smooth things over with his daughter.

+But Gekko's true motives are anything but clear, and before long, Jake finds himself in the middle of Wall Street wheeling and dealing, with Gekko masterminding a new scheme to take advantage of a looming financial crisis.
 Sarandon plays Jake's mother Sylvia, a former nurse turned real estate agent, who has her own brand of greed and relies on her son financially.
 Critics were split on this one, but USA Today noted Sarandon has a "strong cameo," while Slate called her performance a "fun walk-on."

-41. The Company You Keep
+43. The Company You Keep

 Just two years after "Wall Street: Money Never Sleeps," Sarandon again starred alongside Shia LeBeouf in Robert Redford's 2012 thriller "The Company You Keep."
-However, here they're rivals, as LaBeouf
+However, here they're rivals, with the young LeBeouf playing Ben Shepard, an ambitious reporter investigating recently arrested criminal activist Sharon Solarz (Sarandon), who may be able to finger a number of her co-conspirators.

-The movie got mixed reviews but The Christian Science Monitor noted that "Sarandon's showpiece sequence, in which Sharon ... stands up for her actions is easily the film's best" and that the movie would have been better off if it were about Sharon instead of Jim.
+The movie got mixed reviews but The Christian Science Monitor noted that "Sarandon's showpiece sequence, in which Sharon ... stands up for her actions is easily the film's best," and that the movie would have been better off if it were about Sharon instead of Jim.

-40. Shall We Dance?
+42. Shall We Dance?

 The 2006 rom-com "Shall We Dance?" is an unlikely remake of a 1996 Japanese film of the same name.
 The film pairs Sarandon with Hollywood leading man Richard Gere in a tale of lost love and the rediscovery of a zest for life.